godunko/a0b-examples/README.md

 # A0B Examples

 This repository contains various examples of use of A0B's components for bare board programming.
+ * `blink_led` Just blink LED.
+Shows how to configure ARM's SysTick timer and to use `A0B.Timer` package.

- * Turn on/off LED by button click.
+ * `button_led` Turn on/off LED by button click.
+Shows how to configure and handle external interrupts.
+ * `mpu9250_calibration` Calibration of the MPU9250 sensor.
+Shows how to use UART as console, run main loop and suspend CPU till callback arrived inside it, and configure and obtain data from MPU9050 IMU sensor.
- * Controls position of the servo motor connected to PCA9685 PWM controller by joystick of the PlayStation2 gamepad.
+ * `pca9685_ps2c_servo` Controls position of the servo motor connected to PCA9685 PWM controller by joystick of the PlayStation2 gamepad.
+Shows how to use one of MCU's timers instead of SysTick's timer to improve precision, configure I2C and SPI buses, use PCA9685 chip to generate PWM, and use PlayStation 2 gamepad.
- * Calibration of the MPU9250 sensor.

 ## Build